cloud-gov/cg-site/_docs/services/relational-database.md

 ## Using cg-manage-rds

 The `cg-manage-rds` application is meant to simplify and streamline import, export and cloning operations on service instances.
-Full usage docs can be found on the github [readme](https://github.com/cloud-gov/cg-manage-rds#usage)
+Full usage docs can be found on the [GitHub repository](https://github.com/cloud-gov/cg-manage-rds#usage).

 ### Exporting from a service instance